How Effective Is 7.62x25?

 Frequently Asked Questions

-What is the typical ballistic performance of the 7.62x25 Tokarev cartridge?
+What is the ballistic performance of the 7.62x25 Tokarev cartridge?

-The 7.62x25 Tokarev cartridge typically fires 85-90 grain bullets at velocities ranging from 1300 to 1600 feet per second, giving it notable penetration capabilities.
+The 7.62x25 Tokarev cartridge typically fires 85-90 grain bullets at velocities ranging from 1300 to 1600 feet per second, providing significant penetration capabilities compared to many other pistol rounds.

 More Reviews Videos You Might Like